The ear and the mechanism of hearing

 This animation shows the symptoms and treatment of secretory otitis media.

-The head's position and movement is detected by the inner ear.
+The position and acceleration of the head is detected by the inner ear.

 Taste receptors convert chemical stimuli into electric signals.